ldtags/LiamLang/README.md

   - println( expression )
     - functionally the same as *print( expression )*, but prints a newline character following the expression

-  - printlines( int )
-    - prints the amount of newline chars specified by *lines*

   - printstring( string )
     - prints the string parameter to the console

+  - printlines( int )
+    - prints the amount of newline chars specified by the int parameter

+  - printspaces( int )
+    - prints the amount of white-space chars specified by the int parameter

+  - read( idList )
+    - reads user input from the console
+    - idList can be a single variable or a comma-delimitted list of variables
+    - user input is loaded into the variables in the order they are given